DeepBlue14/Carnation/README.md

 ### **Introduction**
-Those who have visited the University of Massachusetts Lowell North campus may be impressed by the various styles and architectures which are encoumpased by the many buildings, spanning from the 1930s to modern times.
+Those who have visited the University of Massachusetts Lowell North campus may be impressed by the various styles and architectures which are encompassed by the many buildings, spanning from the 1930s to modern times.
 However, one might also rapidly become lost while trying to navigate the labyrinth of halls, classrooms, and tunnels.